-- The Interior Design program is accredited by the Foundation for Interior Design Education Research (FIDER) and by the National Association of Schools of Art and Design (NASAD).
-The four-year major leads to a Bachelor of Arts degree in Interior Design. - California State University, Sacramento Interior Design students have been award winners in numerous design competitions.
-Students are also involved in community design projects as well as projects on our growing campus. - The Interior Design program at Sacramento State has an active student club (PRINTS) representing the American Society of Interior Designers (ASID) and the International Interior Design Association (IIDA) Student Chapters.
-Monthly meetings feature guest speakers from the professional community and include workshops and field trip events. - A summer travel study program to Italy offers students an opportunity to learn about European design and architecture.

-- The internship program places students in professional organizations ranging from architecture and interior design firms to furniture companies, corporations, and government agencies.
-The high level of teaching, coupled with a structured internship experience, prepares California State University, Sacramento students for successful careers in the design profession. - California State University, Sacramento, located in the state capital, is less than 100 miles from the San Francisco Bay Area.
+- The Interior Design program is accredited by the Council of Interior Design Accreditation (CIDA formerly FIDER) and by the National Association of Schools of Art and Design (NASAD).
+The four-year major leads to a Bachelor of Arts degree in Interior Design. - Sacramento State Interior Design students have been award winners in numerous design competitions. - Students are often involved in community design projects as well as projects on our growing campus. - The Interior Design program at Sacramento State has an active student club (PRINTS) representing the American Society of Interior Designers (ASID) and the International Interior Design Association (IIDA).
+Monthly meetings feature guest speakers from the professional community and include workshops and field trip events. - A summer travel study program to Italy offers students an opportunity to learn about European design and architecture. - The internship program places students in professional organizations ranging from architecture and interior design firms to furniture companies, corporations, and government agencies. - California State University, Sacramento, located in the state capital, is less than 100 miles from the San Francisco Bay Area.
 This location offers a wealth of professional employment opportunities.
 Graduates from our program at California State University, Sacramento have secured positions in architectural firms, interior design firms, government agencies, private corporations, furniture manufacturing companies, and design showrooms.